wp-plugins/posts-maps/readme.txt

 * Queries optimization.

 == Upgrade Notice ==

+= 1.0.3 =
+Bugs of saving coordinates was fixed

 = 1.0.2 =
 Bugs of getting marker of posts by id and center of the map was fixed